jodaiber/jodaiber.github.com/dependency-parsing.md

 ## References

 Yoeng-Jin Chu and Tseng-Hong Liu.
 1965.
-On the shortest arborescence of a directed graph. *Science Sinica*, 14(1396-1400):270.
+On the shortest arborescence of a directed graph. _Science Sinica_, 14(1396-1400):270.

 Michael Collins.
 2002.
 Discriminative training methods for hidden markov
 models: Theory and experiments with perceptron algorithms.
-In *Proceedings of the ACL-02 Conference on Empirical Methods in Natural Language Processing*, volume 10, pages 1–8, Philadelphia, PA.
+In _Proceedings of the ACL-02 Conference on Empirical Methods in Natural Language Processing_, volume 10, pages 1–8, Philadelphia, PA.
 Association for Computational Linguistics.

 Koby Crammer and Yoram Singer.
 2003.
-Ultraconservative online algorithms for multiclass problems. *The Journal of Machine Learning Research*, 3:951–991.
+Ultraconservative online algorithms for multiclass problems. _The Journal of Machine Learning Research_, 3:951–991.

 Aron Culotta and Jeffrey Sorensen.
 2004.
 Dependency tree kernels for relation extraction.
-In *Proceedings of the 42nd Annual Meeting on Association for Computational Linguistics*, page 423.
+In _Proceedings of the 42nd Annual Meeting on Association for Computational Linguistics_, page 423.
 Association for Computational Linguistics.

 Jack Edmonds.
 1967.
-Optimum branchings. *Journal of Research of the National Bureau of Standards B*, 71:233–240.
+Optimum branchings. _Journal of Research of the National Bureau of Standards B_, 71:233–240.

 Jason M. Eisner.
 1996.
 Three new probabilistic models for dependency
 parsing: An exploration.
-In *Proceedings of the 16th Conference on Computational Linguistics*, volume 1, pages 340–345.
+In _Proceedings of the 16th Conference on Computational Linguistics_, volume 1, pages 340–345.
 Association for Computational Linguistics.

 Mark D. Kernighan, Kenneth W. Church, and William A. Gale.
 1990.
 A spelling correction program based on a noisy channel model.
-In *Proceedings of the 13th Conference on Computational Linguistics*, volume 2, pages 205–210.
+In _Proceedings of the 13th Conference on Computational Linguistics_, volume 2, pages 205–210.
 Association for Computational Linguistics.

 Sandra Kübler, Ryan McDonald, and Joakim Nivre.
-2009. *Dependency Parsing*.volume 2.
+2009. _Dependency Parsing_.volume 2.
 Morgan & Claypool Publishers, editions.

 Matthew Lease, Eugene Charniak, Mark Johnson, and David McClosky.
 2006.
 A Look at Parsing and Its Applications.
-In *Proceedings of the National Conference on Artificial Intelligence*, volume 21, pages 1642–1645, No.
-2. Menlo Park, CA; Cambridge, MA.
+In _Proceedings of the National Conference on Artificial Intelligence_, volume 21, pages 1642–1645, No. 2.
+Menlo Park, CA; Cambridge, MA.
 MIT Press.

 Roger Levy.
 2008.
 A noisy-channel model of rational human sentence comprehension under uncertain input.
-In *Proceedings of the 2008 Conference on Empirical Methods in Natural Language Processing*, pages 234–243.
+In _Proceedings of the 2008 Conference on Empirical Methods in Natural Language Processing_, pages 234–243.
 Association for Computational Linguistics.

 Christopher D. Manning and Hinrich Schütze.
-1999. *Foundations of Statistical Natural Language Processing*.
+1999. _Foundations of Statistical Natural Language Processing_.
 MIT press, editions.

 Ryan T. McDonald, Fernando Pereira, Kiril Ribarov, and Jan Hajic.
 2005.
 Non-Projective Dependency Parsing using Spanning Tree Algorithms.
-In *Proceedings of the conference on Human Language Technology and Empirical Methods in Natural Language Processing.* Association for Computational Linguistics.
+In _Proceedings of the conference on Human Language Technology and Empirical Methods in Natural Language Processing._ Association for Computational Linguistics.

 Frank Rosenblatt.
 1958.
-The perceptron. *Psychological Review*, 65(6):386–408.
+The perceptron. _Psychological Review_,
+65(6):386–408.

 Claude E. Shannon.
 1948.
-A Mathematical Theory of Communication. *The Bell System Technical Journal*, 27:379–423, 623–656, July, October.
+A Mathematical Theory of Communication. _The Bell System Technical Journal_, 27:379–423, 623–656, July, October.

 Libin Shen, Jinxi Xu, and Ralph Weischedel.
 2008.
 A new string-to-dependency machine translation algorithm with a target dependency language model.
-In *Proceedings of the 46th Annual Meeting of the Association for Computational Linguistics: Human Language Technologies*, pages 577–585.
+In _Proceedings of the 46th Annual Meeting of the Association for Computational Linguistics: Human Language Technologies_, pages 577–585.
 Association for Computational Linguistics.